Ballard transit expansion study

 Sound Transit's role

 In April 2012, the Seattle City Council adopted the Seattle Transit Master Plan (TMP), which focuses on using transit to connect communities in Seattle.
 The TMP identified five corridors for investment and that the Ballard to downtown corridor would be the first one studied.
-The Ballard to Downtown Seattle Transit Expansion Study will examine rail options such as rapid streetcar in this corridor as identified in the TMP.
+The Ballard to Downtown Seattle Transit Expansion Study examined rail options such as rapid streetcar in this corridor as identified in the TMP.